 - On your Motorola, go to Settings > Network & internet > SIM > Add eSIM.

-- Scan the QR code with the camera when prompted.
+- Scan the QR code with the camera when prompted by the system.

-- Name the profile (e.g., "Travel") to distinguish it from your usual line.
+- Give the profile a name (e.g., "Travel" or the destination) to distinguish it from your usual line.

-- Upon arrival at your destination, activate the eSIM data and data roaming.
+- Upon arrival at your destination, activate the eSIM data and deactivate data roaming for your Spanish line if you're not going to use it.

 Dual SIM: using eSIM and your physical SIM simultaneously

-The great advantage of eSIM on Motorola is that it coexists with your physical card.
-You can keep your Spanish number active to receive bank SMS and calls while browsing with the data from your travel plan.
-This is the ideal setup to stay connected on your usual number.
+The great advantage of eSIM in Motorola is that it coexists with your physical card without having to choose one or the other.
+You can keep your Spanish number active to receive bank SMS, verification codes, and calls, while browsing with data from the travel plan installed on the eSIM.
+This is the ideal setup to avoid being out of communication on your usual number or missing an important notification while you're away.

-In the SIM settings, you choose which line uses data and which handles calls and messages.
-Typically, for a trip, you'd set the eSIM for mobile data and leave your physical SIM for calls, with data roaming disabled on the latter to avoid overspending.
-This way, you get the best of both cards without surprise bills.
-A practical tip: name each profile clearly—for example, "Spain" for your line and "Travel" for the eSIM—because on the Motorola status bar, you'll see which line is active at a glance and avoid confusion upon arrival at your destination.
+In the SIM settings, you choose which line uses data and which manages calls and messages.
+The usual setup for a trip is to set the eSIM for mobile data and leave your physical SIM for calls, with data roaming deactivated on the latter to avoid overspending or getting an unpleasant surprise upon your return.
+This way, you get the best of both cards.
+A practical tip: name each profile clearly—for example, "Spain" for your line and "Japan" or "Morocco" for the eSIM—because in the Motorola status bar, you'll see which line is active at a glance and avoid confusion upon arrival at your destination when tired from the flight.

-Most eSIM issues on Motorola have a quick solution and are almost never the phone's fault.
-In many cases, it's an unchecked setting or outdated software, not an actual hardware problem.
-Here are the most common ones and what to do in each case before contacting support.
+Most eSIM failures on Motorola have quick solutions and are almost never the fault of the phone.
+In many cases, it's an unchecked setting or outdated software, not a real hardware problem.
+These are the most common ones and what to do in each case before contacting support.

-- "Add eSIM" not appearing: Your regional variant doesn't include it or the software is outdated; update Android and check again.
+- "Add eSIM" does not appear: your regional variant does not include it or the software is outdated; update Android from Settings > System > Software update and check again.

-- Installed but no data: Check that you have data roaming activated and that the eSIM is selected as the data line.
+- Installed but no data: check that data roaming is activated for that line and that the eSIM is chosen as the preferred data line, not the physical SIM.

 Frequently asked questions